No script

 The CEC Palace is located in the Old Town area of Bucharest on Calea Victoriei one of the oldest boulevards in the capital lined with historic buildings.
 Go for a walk on this street and you’ll see the highest-value architecture in the city (the Romanian Atheneum, the National Museum of Art of Romania or the George Enescu Museum) alongside modern buildings.

-Built between 1897 and 1900 in the Art Nouveau style, the palace housed the headquarters of Romania's oldest bank (Casa de Depuneri, Consemnațiuni și Economie - later known as the C.E.C. acronym) for almost 106 years.
+Built between 1897 and 1900 in the Art Nouveau style, it housed Romania's oldest bank for nearly 106 years.

 8. The Clock Tower in Sighisoara Citadel